Maidstone Grammar School for Girls: Houses

 The school operates a house system consisting of six different houses; Vikings, Normans, Danes, Britons, Saxons and Romans.
-These houses compete in four annual competitions which encourage teamwork and team spirit and are a vibrant part of MGGS life.
+These houses compete in multiple annual competitions which encourage teamwork and team spirit and are a vibrant part of MGGS life.
 Perhaps the most popular competition is the House Arts Cup which takes place at the end of October.
 The event celebrates the arts of song, dance and acting and alternates between these each year.
-As well as House Arts the other competitions are Sports Day, Inter-house Rounders and Science Quiz.
+As well as House Arts the other competitions are Sports Day, Inter-house Rounders/Netball/Football, The Science Quiz, and Inter-house Art.
 The houses are led by three year 13 students, who are elected into their role of House Leaders by their house.

 From 2006, the House Captain election process, which had previously been decided entirely by votes from members of the house (both staff and students) was decided by interview as well as votes.
+Although in recent years the interview process is strictly kept for the Head Student election process.
+Instead, the House Leader election process consists of applications sent to the Senior Leadership Team, and those who are successful with their applications move to the election, where House Leader candidates give a speech to the respective Houses who then vote.
 Elections take place at the end of the second term before year thirteen students go on study leave.

-Every so often, house captains organise assemblies on set topics, which feature different house vents that students can take part in.
+Every so often, house captains organise assemblies on set topics, which feature different house events that students can take part in.

 Incidents

+June - July 2026 Heatwave Incident

+Following the rising temperatures in the UK, parts of the school became unsafe to use due to the extreme heat.
+Students migrated to the World War Two bunkers underneath the school for their lessons, as the temperatures there were significantly cooler.
+This received national attention, with outlets such as the BBC, MSN and LBC reporting on the school's use of the bunkers throughout the heatwave.

 May 2019 Prom Incident

 On 11 May 2019, it was reported that following several pranks performed by students at the end of the year, the year 11 prom would be canceled.
 According to the school there were several unsafe pranks that included lubricating stairways and putting itching powder on the toilets.
 It is reported that the itching powder sent several students to hospital due to allergic reactions.
 Several parents took to organising their own prom, which went ahead on the same day to replace the canceled event.
+The annual year 11 has since been permanently cancelled with the school only permitting year 13 students to have a prom after completely their A-Level exams.